tompersona/betfair-horses/README.md

 SampleApp
 ---------

-Look at `com.scidef.betfair.sample.SampleApp` for a simple example of how to use **betfair-horses**.
+Look at [`SampleApp`](https://github.com/tompersona/betfair-horses/blob/master/src/main/java/com/scidef/betfair/sample/SampleApp.java) for a simple example of how to use **betfair-horses**.

 Forthcoming
 -----------